bitterjug/kashana/docs/elm-notes.rst

   the results list.
 That needs to be fixed to treat individual Results separately,

+- [ ] The Success class on fields should stay for 2 seconds and then fade.
+  This means when we get the success confirmation we should set feedback to Success but also ask for a timer Cmd to call us back so we can remove it.
+  That's going to work much like the current timer to fake the http request.

 - [ ] At present I call the Saved updater on all fields of a Result when the (Fake) server confirms it has saved the value successfully.
 This _might_ be necessary ??
 But I think we ought really to only be doing the Field.Msg.Saved